jfaulk3/Breath-of-the-Wild-Compendium/README.md

 ## Summary

 This is a mobile-first, responsive web application that will fetch data from gadhagod's Hyrule Compendium API.
-The stack being used in this project is TypeScript, React, and SASS.
-Unit test will be created using Jest.
+My approach to this application will be functionality first, visuals last.
+The stack being used is TypeScript, React, and SASS.
+This application utilizes TDD with Jest is being used for component testing.

 Thanks to gadhagod for their API. [https://github.com/gadhagod/Hyrule-Compendium-API]